edibotopic/dsf-racket/readme.md

 # Docs

 Currently the docs are just a set of slides written in racket.
-They are also a nice demo of how the dsf libraries can be used in a presentation to generate diagrams.
+They are also a nice demo of how the DSF libraries can be used in a presentation to generate diagrams.

 The slides can be edited: